 Last year was the 40th anniversary of my becoming a disciple of the Indian mystic Osho.
-I was a sprightly and happy ten-year old, living in London, going to school every day, playing football, riding my bike, eating sweets, winding up my big sister.
+I was a sprightly and happy ten-year-old, living in London, going to school every day, playing football, riding my bike, eating sweets, winding up my big sister.
 What most kids my age did back in 1974.
 Our house was the definitive hippy sanctuary.
 Big kilims and rugs hanging on the walls, and covering the floors.
 Mattresses covered in Indian fabrics, with huge cushions to match and of course the odd bean bag.
-It was a cosy, clean and happy house.
+It was a cozy, clean and happy house.

 It had been already a year or so that the photographs of a bald, bearded, smiling Indian had come into this home.
 My mother was now going by the name of Leela instead of Lydia, since deciding to become a devotee of this chap with cute cheeks and a twinkling eye.
 I remember sitting and looking carefully at his small photo on the chest of drawers in her bedroom.
 Who was this Bhagwan Shree Rajneesh – this man, with his cutting, powerful, uncompromising eyes?
 I had seen the change in Leela, watching my mum become less stressed, less intense, more humorous, more relaxed, more…her.